-As an individual investor, it is very important to remember that institutional buyers — including mutual funds, pension funds and other big pools of money — drive the behavior of stock prices throughout the day.
+- Anticipate The impact of the Individual Investor — As an individual investor, it is very important to remember that institutional buyers — including mutual funds, pension funds, and other big pools of money — drive the behavior of stock prices throughout the day.
 A single big player can buy and sell a stock in such a large quantity that the pressure of its order alone, whether to buy or sell, can move the price.
 An individual investor who wants to buy or sell the same stock that day has to go along for the ride.

 How to Read Bar Charts

 First, look at the green and red vertical bars that seem to be wandering drunkenly across the main part of the graph.
 The top and bottom of each vertical bar represent the highest and lowest prices of the stock, shown on the right side of the graph, over that time interval.

 You can also usually choose to have the graph display the percentage changes in price, instead of the actual prices, if that's what you want to see.